 Keeping your current clients happy with an outstanding quality of care will help you get more business.
-People talk, and if the service you are providing to someone is a quality experience, then they will talk aboutit!
-Consider a referral scheme; if someone refers someone else to sign up, then a reduction on charges will persude them to talk more about your company, and advertise for you through word of mouth.
-A referral is qualified and coming to you, giving a lot less effort to keep your name out there.
+People talk, and if the service you are providing to someone is a quality experience, then they will talk about it!
+Consider a referral scheme; if someone refers someone else to sign up, then a reduction on charges will persuade them to talk more about your company, and advertise for you through word of mouth.
+A referral is qualified and coming to you, which means a lot less effort to keep your name out there.
 So keep your service quality high, and you’ll see more clients.

 2. Good and consistent inspection scoring

 Inspections in homecare are a guarantee; local councils and governing bodies will conduct inspections to make sure that visits are happening correctly, on time, and in a friendly and efficient manner.

 Organisations such as the CQC in England rate and publicly display the rating of each and every homecare provider in England, and only have 4 different grades: Outstanding, Good, Requires improvement or Inadequate.
 Outstanding is the most difficult to achieve, with only a small proportion of the 11000 or so registered homecare companies in England achieving this rating.